weesvisje/docs/docs/main/faq.md

 ### How fast is the sync?

 * WiFi: the full speed of your connection
-* P2P WiFi: similar to WiFi speeds
+* WiFi Direct: similar to WiFi speeds
 * Bluetooth LE: typically 4 kB/second (higher speeds currently in development)

 The Big Peer can handle 40k transactions per second (25k write txns + 15k reads) and the peer-to-peer sync over WiFi (LAN) can do 1 gigabyte of data in times as low as 8 seconds.
 For Bluetooth, if you’re using modern phones you have BLE L2CAP which will get in the order of 20 kilobytes per second.
 If you’re using a rather old phone (e.g. pre Android v8) then it will use BLE GATT which is a few kilobytes per second.